Understanding Drug Abuse & Addiction

 What Causes Drug Abuse?

 The first step to understanding drug abuse is learning what causes it.
 There are various reasons why someone would turn to drugs and alcohol.
-Some are trying to escape their lives while others are dealing with physical, mental and emotional pain.
+Some are trying to escape their lives while others are dealing with physical, mental, and emotional pain.
 Drugs may start out as a recreational habit before the addiction develops.
 Understanding addiction and how it works will help you get to the root of your problems.

 Whatever the case may be, addiction is considered a chronic brain disease that causes a person to compulsively use the drug.
 The drug interacts with the reward system of the brain and gives you a temporary high by flooding your system with various neurotransmitters, such as dopamine.
 As the brain changes with consistent drug abuse, the addiction takes over.
-It is nearly impossible for someone to resist these intense urges without the help of a proper treatment program like at our inpatient detox center in Pennsylvania.
+It is nearly impossible for someone to resist these intense urges without the help of a proper treatment program like at our inpatient detox center.

 The Effects of Drug Abuse on the Body